Increasing Aspiration.

 Integrated care & place based working

-– Integrated Care Syustem (ICS) prioritises prevention, early intervention, and tackling social determinants of health
+– Integrated Care System (ICS) prioritises prevention, early intervention, and tackling social determinants of health

 – Neighbourhood-based collaboration is essential to make work and health support accessible, localised, and effective